akuklev/HOCC/xat.md

 Annotations:

-@Decidable
+#Canonical
-@Inductive Nat
+#Inductive Nat

-@Algebraic
+#Algebraic
-@Inductive GroupPrototype -- decidable index, but is allowed to be quotient type, thus have verifiable but not falsifieable equality
+#Inductive GroupPrototype -- decidable index, but is allowed to be quotient type, thus have verifiable but
+not falsifieable equality

 Operation on morphism uses its shadow operation on objects